🍂 New Season Events Include Bridgerton Author Julia Quinn Live Class

 Libby Page

-Libby Page is the bestselling author of four novels.
+Libby Page is the bestselling author of five novels.
 The Lido became a Sunday Times bestseller within its first week of publication and has been published in more than 23 territories around the world.